Promises, Promises (musical): West End (1969)

 The show was first produced in London's West End at the Prince of Wales Theatre in 1969, featuring Tony Roberts and Betty Buckley.
 It ran for 560 performances.

 Broadway revival (2010–2011)

 A reading for a revival of the musical was held in October 2008 with Sean Hayes and Anne Hathaway.

 The revival opened at the Broadway Theatre on April 25, 2010, after previews starting on March 27.
-Directed and choreographed by Rob Ashford, the revival starred Sean Hayes, Kristin Chenoweth, Brooks Ashmanskas, Katie Finneran, and Tony Goldwyn.
+Directed and choreographed by Rob Ashford, the revival starred Hayes, Kristin Chenoweth, Brooks Ashmanskas, Katie Finneran, and Tony Goldwyn.
 The Bacharach-David songs "I Say a Little Prayer", a 1967 million-selling hit written for Dionne Warwick, and "A House Is Not a Home" were added to the score.

 Due to pregnancy, Katie Finneran departed the role of Marge on October 10, 2010, and was replaced by Saturday Night Live veteran Molly Shannon.
 Hayes, Chenoweth, and Shannon remained with the production until its closing on January 2, 2011.
 The show had 291 performances and 30 previews.